Lenders have to offer you help if your household finances have problems because of Coronavirus.

 - credit cards and catalogues

-The FCA has also proposed payment breaks on some insurances if you are paying monthly.
-This is expected to come in next week on 15 May.
+The FCA has also introduced insurance payment breaks in some situations if you are paying monthly.

 The details differ but the direction of all of these initiatives is the same – proving very practical help through payment breaks to people whose finances have been hit by Coronavirus.